gitpan/MooseX-Declare/README.md

     }

-So if you declare imports outside the class, the symbols get imported into the C<main::> namespace, not the class' namespace.
+So if you declare imports outside the class, the symbols get imported into the `main::` namespace, not the class' namespace.
 The symbols then cannot be called from within the class:

     use MooseX::Declare;